aroramrinaal/aroramrinaal/README.md

 ### yo, i'm mrinaal.

-i study cs at asu.
+i study ds at asu.

 <a href="https://x.com/aroramri">twitter</a> | <a href="https://aroramrinaal.com">website</a>